pyeventsourcing/esdbclient/README.md

 The required `stream_name` argument is a Python `str` that uniquely identifies a stream from which a stream position will be returned.

-This method also has an optional `timeout` argument, that is expected to be a Python `float`, which sets a deadline for the completion of the gRPC operation.
+This method has an optional `timeout` argument, which is a Python `float` that sets a maximum duration, in seconds, for the completion of the gRPC operation.

-This method also has an optional `credentials` argument, which can be used to override call credentials derived from the connection string URI.
+This method has an optional `credentials` argument, which can be used to override call credentials derived from the connection string URI.

 In the example below, the last stream position of `stream_name1` is obtained.